nizzyabi/replit-cal-starterkit/README.md

 2. **Set up your database:**
    - Create a free Supabase project at [database.new](https://database.new)
    - Copy your database URLs from the [Supabase dashboard](https://supabase.com/dashboard/project/_/settings/database)
-   - Create an `avatars` bucket in Supabase for profile pictures
+   - Create an `avatars` bucket in Supabase for profile pictures (make sure it's public so you can store images)

 3. **Set up your environment:**
    - Click on the 🔒 Secrets (Environment Variables) tab in your Repl